About Dr. Zhao

 Books (Peer Reviewed)

 Zhao, Wei.
 Home Beyond the House: Transformation of Life, Place, and Tradition in Rural China.
-New York: Routledge, 2022.
+New York: Routledge, 2023.

 Zhao, Wei. 岩下老街 [The Historical Path of Yanxia].
 Beijing: Tsinghua University Press, 2013.

-Book Chapters (Invited and Peer Reviewed)
+Book Chapters (Peer Reviewed)

 Zhao, Wei.
 “Local versus National Interests in the Promotion and Management of a Heritage Site: A Case Study from Zhejiang Province, China.”
 In Cultural Heritage Politics in China, edited by Helaine Silverman and Tami Blumenfield, 73-100.
 New York: Springer, 2013.